 Rajahnate of Cebu [Pre Spanish Colonial Era]

-  Between the 13th and 16th century Cebu then known as Zubu (or Sugbo) was an island inhabited by

-  Hindus, Buddhists and animists ruled by Rajahs and Datus.
-It was a kingdom of the defunct Rajahnate
+Between the 13th and 16th centuries, Hindus, Buddhists, and animists inhabited the island of Cebu, then known as Zubu (or Sugbo).
+Rajahs and Datus ruled over the island during this time.
+It was a kingdom of the defunct Rajahnate of Cebu.

-  of Cebu.

 When East Meets West

 On September 20, 1519, Magellan led five ships with a crew of 250 people from the Spanish fort of Sanlúcar de Barrameda en route to Southeast Asia via the Americas and Pacific Ocean.
 They reached the Philippines on March 16, 1521.
 Rajah Kolambu the king of Mazaua told them to sail for Cebu, where they could trade and have provisions.

 Arriving in Cebu City, Magellan, with Enrique of Malacca as translator, befriended Rajah Humabon the Rajah or King of Cebu and persuaded the natives of allegiance to Charles I of Spain.
 Humabon and his wife were given Christian names and baptized as Carlos and Juana.